alpaka-group/vikunja/docs/source/index.rst

      :alt: vikunja logo

 Vikunja is a performance portable algorithms library that defines functions operating on ranges of elements for a variety of purposes .
-It supports the execution on multi core CPUs and various GPUs.
+It supports the execution on multi-core CPUs and various GPUs.

 Vikunja uses `alpaka <https://github.com/alpaka-group/alpaka>`_ to implement platform independent primitives such as ``reduce`` or ``transform``.